Working Toward Better Radiation Responses Through Novel, Targeted Drugs

 Even if you are not on a trial, get the right imaging up front.

-Wherever you may be, Dr. Camphausen recommends finding a place as close to you as you can where you will find doctors with lots of experience treating GBM or other rare brain and spinal cord tumors.
-One place you can reach out to for care and treatment options or referrals is the NCI’s Center for Cancer Research, Neuro-Oncology Branch and NCI-CONNECT, and Dr. Camphausen’s Radiation Oncology Branch.
+Wherever you may be, Dr. Camphausen recommends finding a place as close to you as you can where you will find doctors with lots of experience treating GBM or other rare brain and spine tumors.
+One place you can reach out to for care and treatment options or referrals is the Neuro-Oncology Branch, NCI-CONNECT, and Dr. Camphausen’s Radiation Oncology Branch.